 Foam insulation addresses all of the challenges that fiberglass insulation creates.
 It keeps a consistent R-Value across all temperatures, acts as an air seal to block moisture and air flow, and can be installed in open and closed cavities in new builds and in retrofitting existing homes.
 Besides these benefits foam insulation is safe, reduces drafts and problem areas in the home, and often reduces energy bills by up to 50%.

-To learn more about foam insulation, check out the Michigander’s Guide to Insulation.
+To learn more about foam insulation, check out the Learning Center on our website.